 The Sub-Saharan Africa-FAIMER Regional Institute (SAFRI) offers a fellowship program that can be completed in 18 months.
-The core fellowship program is comprised of three residential sessions with two distance learning sessions between them.
-The residential sessions are held in South Africa where all fellows participate in various sessions over a period of 7 consecutive days (per session).
-The first two are held one year apart.
-The third (final) residential session occurs approximately four months after the second residential session and includes attendance at the annual conference of the South Africa Association of Health Educationalists (SAAHE).
+The fellowship program is comprised of a residential session and a number of distance learning components.
+The residential component is offered in South Africa and all fellows are expected to participate in various sessions over several consecutive days.
+The planned two residential sessions are held approximately one year apart.

 Curriculum topics include student assessment, good teaching practices, program evaluation, distance learning, leadership, change management, project design and management, conflict management, educational research and scholarship, and qualitative and quantitative data collection and analysis.